hubverse-org/hubDocs/docs/source/user-guide/model-output.md

 The model output follows the specification of the `tasks.json` configuration file of the hub.
-If you are creating a model and would like to know what data type your columns should be in, the hubVerse has utilities to provide an arrow schema and even a full submission template from the `tasks.json` configuration file.
+If you are creating a model and would like to know what data type your columns should be in, the Hubverse has utilities to provide [an arrow schema](#arrow-schema) and even a [full submission template](#submission-template) from the `tasks.json` configuration file.

 When submitting model output to a hub, it should be placed in a folder with the name of your `model_id` in the model outputs folder specified by the hub administrator (this is usually called `model-output`).
 Below are R and Python examples for writing Hubverse-compliant model output files in both CSV and parquet format.
 In these examples, we are assuming the following variables already exist:

  - `hub_path` is the path to the hub cloned on your local computer
  - `model_id` is the combination of `<team_abbr>-<model_abbr>`
  - `file_name` is the file name of your model formatted as `<round_id>-<model_id>.csv` (or `.parquet`)
  - `model_out` is the tabular output from your model formatted as specified in [the formats of model output section](#formats-of-model-output).

+(submission-template)=
 ### Submission Template

-**The hubverse package `hubValidations()` has functionality that will generate template data to get your started.** This submission template can be written as a CSV or parquet file and then imported in to whatever software you use to run your model.
+**The hubverse package `hubValidations()` has functionality that will generate template data to get you started.** This submission template can be written as a CSV or parquet file and then imported in to whatever software you use to run your model.